 Feminism is fun, even as it is a serious struggle, because equality is never dull.

 From her early days as a feminist campus activist in the 1970s to the pioneering legal work she does today, Dr Ann Olivarius KC (Hon) OBE has spent four decades joyfully, doggedly, and profitably fighting in the feminist trenches.
 Through study, protest, work, and relationships with courageous feminist thinkers such as Catherine MacKinnon and Gloria Steinem, Ann has concluded that women need three things on their side to achieve full equality: the law, money, and laughter.

-A sense of humor was likewise useful for Olivarius and her teammates on the women’s swim team when Yale’s athletic department refused to provide them with equal access to facilities or funding – not even team swimsuits.
-In response, the team held a press conference where each member removed her towel to reveal the words “TITLE IX… NEED SUITS” scrawled on their backsides.
-Their tongue-in-cheek protest gained attention and suits were rapidly provided.
+Ann’s feminist activism started in her student days.
+A sense of humor helped Ann and her teammates on the women’s swim team when Yale’s athletic department refused to provide them with equal access to facilities or funding – not even team swimsuits.
+In response, Ann rallied the team to hold a press conference where each member removed her towel to reveal the letters forming the words “WE NEED SUITS” painted on their backsides.
+(The Yale Women’s Crew did something similar two years later.)
+This tongue-in-cheek protest gained attention and bathing suits were rapidly provided.

 In the same period, Ann and others took on the well-known private club and restaurant Mory’s, which catered to Yale’s leaders but denied membership to women – that is, until Ann and other campus feminists successfully campaigned to revoke its liquor license.
 That forced the members to conclude that a Mory’s with women was less apocalyptic than a Mory’s without alcohol!